Grades: 10 through 12

 - Why was it so important for Jewish photographers to capture life in the ghetto on film?

-- The photograph on the left depicts people lining up for food in the Lodz Ghetto.
+- The first photograph on the right depicts people lining up for food in the Lodz Ghetto.
 The lady in the photograph is Mendel Grossman’s sister, Rozka Grossman.
 What do you think Grossman was trying to document and why?

 - How does knowing the name of Mendel Grossman’s sister personalize the Holocaust for you?